dragonflyoss/d7y.io/versioned_docs/version-v2.2.0/getting-started/quick-start/multi-cluster-kubernetes.md

 ### Use scopes to distinguish different Dragonfly clusters

 The Dragonfly cluster needs to serve the scope.
-It wil provide scheduler services and seed peer services to peers in the scope.
+It will provide scheduler services and seed peer services to peers in the scope.
 The scopes of the Dragonfly cluster are configured when the console is created and updated.
 The scopes of the peer are configured in peer YAML config, the fields are `host.idc`, `host.location` and `host.advertiseIP`,